sztyborek/martasztybor.pl/_posts/2015-10-19-negative-padding-unboxing-the-box-model.md

 > Why do we have negative margin in CSS, while there's no possibility to set negative padding?

 The first thing which comes to mind is probably: "Because negative padding makes no sense!".
 It's not a complete answer though.
-I like such "out of the box" (pun intended) questions, so I'll try to break down a problem and take a closer look of the box model.
+I like such "out of the box" (pun intended) questions, so I'll try to break down the problem and take a closer look of the box model.
 The spec defines it as it goes:

 > The CSS [box model](http://www.w3.org/TR/CSS21/box.html) describes the rectangular boxes that are generated for elements in the document tree and laid out according to the [visual formatting model](http://www.w3.org/TR/CSS21/visuren.html).
 >